Non-cooperation movement (1971): 7 March

-Middle phase (March 8–15)
+Middle phase (8–15 March)

-March 8
+8 March

 The non-cooperation movement took a new form after Sheikh Mujibur Rahman's speech on 7 March.
 Student leaders declared solidarity with this speech.
 Sheikh Mujibur Rahman's speech will be aired - on this condition the radio workers joined the work.
-Chhatra League leaders proposed to form 'Swadhin Bangladesh Chhatra Sangam Parishad' (lit.
+Students' League leaders proposed to form 'Swadhin Bangladesh Chhatra Sangam Parishad' (lit.
 'Independent Bangladesh Students Struggle Council') on this day.

-Although the speech of March 7 was not broadcast the previous day, due to the pressure of the situation, this speech was broadcast from Dacca Betar at 8:30 am.
+Although the speech of 7 March was not broadcast the previous day, due to the pressure of the situation, this speech was broadcast from Dacca Betar at 8:30 am.
 It is also relayed from other radio stations in East Pakistan.

 An official press note claimed that 172 people were killed and 358 injured in the ongoing agitation.
 But on behalf of the Awami League, the party's general secretary Tajuddin Ahmad protested this press note of the military authorities and complained that the number of casualties had been greatly reduced.

-As per Sheikh Mujibur Rahman's March 7 speech, all government offices began to come to a standstill.
+As per Sheikh Mujibur Rahman's 7 March speech, all government offices began to come to a standstill.
 Tikka Khan came to Dhaka on this day to serve as the military governor of East Pakistan.

-In a statement at night, Tajuddin Ahmad explained the various instructions announced by Bangabandhu in his March 7 speech.
+In a statement at night, Tajuddin Ahmad explained the various instructions announced by Bangabandhu in his 7 March speech.
 There are mentions: